-April 4, 1878, one of the most remarkable gunfights that ever took place in the Old West pitted one man against eight skilled gunslingers, in what would become the frontier legend of the Battle of Blazer’s Mill.
+April 4, 1878, one of the most remarkable gunfights that ever took place in the Old West pitted one man against eight skilled gunslingers in what would become the frontier legend of the Battle of Blazer’s Mill.

-Somewhere along the line, he took a load of buckshot in his right arm which made it impossible for him to raise his rifle higher than his hip.
+Somewhere along the line, he took a load of buckshot in his right arm, which made it impossible for him to raise his rifle higher than his hip.
 This earned him the nickname of “Buckshot” Roberts but did little to hamper his deadly aim.

-However, when John Tunstall was shot down by the Dolan-Murphy faction on February 18, 1878, it was automatically assumed that Roberts was a part of the group and a warrant was soon issued for his arrest.
+However, when the Dolan-Murphy faction shot down John Tunstall on February 18, 1878, it was automatically assumed that Roberts was a part of the group.
+A warrant was soon issued for his arrest.
 In response, Roberts put his ranch up for sale, planning on leaving the area for good.
-While staying at a friend’s home near Blazer’s Mill, his property sold and he waited eagerly for his check.
+While staying at a friends home near BBlazer’sMill, his property was sold, and he waited eagerly for his check.
 In the meantime, Constable Dick Brewer formed the Regulators to search for Tunstall’smurderers.